sunriseapps/imagesorcery-mcp/README.md

 │       │   ├── README.md        # Documentation for the tools.
 │       │   ├── __init__.py      # Makes `tools` a Python package.
 │       │   └── *.py           # Implements the tool.
+│       ├── prompts/             # Contains the implementation of individual MCP prompts.
+│       │   ├── README.md        # Documentation for the prompts.
+│       │   ├── __init__.py      # Makes `prompts` a Python package.
+│       │   └── *.py           # Implements the prompt.
 │       └── resources/           # Contains the implementation of individual MCP resources.
 │           ├── README.md        # Documentation for the resources.
 │           ├── __init__.py      # Makes `resources` a Python package.